There are many characteristics of expensive custom homes that are missing from less expensive homes.

 High end custom homes have custom made cabinets, unique stone countertops, elegant faucets, framed beveled mirrors, and designer light fixtures.
 There is often floor to ceiling tile on certain walls.

 If you want your home to look more expensive, paint your cabinets, perhaps replace your countertops, but definitely replace your faucets, mirrors, and light fixtures.
-For extra drama, tile the wall behind your vanity from the countertop to the ceiling.
+For extra drama, tile the wall behind your vanity from the countertop to the ceiling (make sure to remove any short backsplash that matches your countertops before tiling).

 Here are some decorating situations that can make your home look more expensive or mistakes that make your home look more cheap.